 Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

-This experience often leads to a frustrating question:
+This experience often leads to a frustrating question: If I rested, why have I not recovered?

 The answer lies in understanding that autistic burnout is not simply a lack of rest.
 Research suggests it is a state of chronic exhaustion, loss of functioning, and increased sensitivity that develops when life demands continually exceed an autistic person’s available resources.[1]Having All of Your Internal Resources Exhausted Beyond Measure and Being Left with No Clean-Up Crew: Defining Autistic Burnout (Raymaker et al., 2020)

-If you’re unfamiliar with autistic burnout, start with What Is Autistic Burnout?
+If you’re unfamiliar with autistic burnout, start with What is autistic burnout?

 While rest can provide temporary relief, many of the factors that contributed to burnout remain.
 Sensory overload, masking, executive functioning demands, social expectations, uncertainty, and the constant effort required to navigate environments that do not fit autistic needs can continue draining energy.
 As a result, many autistic people find themselves caught in a cycle.